sponrad/480/readme.md

 Description
 -----------

-Game where you are given a randomized character in their 20s and must obtain the highest net worth you can in 480 months of play time (approx. 40 years).
-Random events will be thrown at you and decisions you make will include occupation changes, spending habits, and investments timing and allocation.
+Career simulator, don't let your cash go negative and obtain the highest net worth you can in 480 months of play time (approx. 40 years).
+Random events will be thrown at you and player decisions will include spending habits (which will affect your happiness and career development), and investments.
+Features simulated stock market and real estate market.

 Setup
 -----